"Don't practice until you get it right.

 - Consistency and commitment are key to developing and mastering any pursuit, including music.
 Therefore, students are encouraged to attend every lesson in order to advance their skills.

-- If notice is given less than 24 hours the lesson will be considered missed and the lesson fee/s will still be charged with no refund.
-The missed lesson/s will be rescheduled ONLY if an agreeable time slot is available before the next scheduled lesson/s.
+- If notice is given less than 24 hours the lesson will be considered missed and the lesson fee will still be charged with no refund.
+Last minute non-emergency cancellations will not be rescheduled.

 Recitals & Holiday Break

 The Spring recital is typically the weekend after Memorial Day and the Winter recital is typically the weekend before Christmas.
 The exact date and time will be determined a few months before each recital.

 of my students may be posted on my studio website or included in studio publications with no names attached.

 with the exception of Christmas week.

 I believe lessons are equally important through the summer but I also believe summer is time for fun and relaxation.
 Therefore, the summer months are a little more flexible given vacations, camps and other activities that may be planned.

 "I'd far rather hear a student make music with mistakes than hear a perfect rendition of notes on a page."